gibsonjoshua55/nxpansion/packages/opentelemetry-tasks-runner/README.md

 - `wrappedTasksRunner`: The tasks runner to instrument.
 At some level the tasks runner must use the default nx tasks runner to execute tasks.
 The `@nrwl/workspace/tasks-runners/default` and `@nrwl/nx-cloud` tasks runners both are supported.
 - `wrappedTasksRunnerOptions`: These options will be passed to the wrapped tasks runner.
-- `exporter`: Optional, `otlp` or `console`.
+- `exporter`: Optional, `otlp-grpc`, `otlp-http` or `console`.
 The otlp uses gRPC to send traces via the OpenTelemetry Protocol.
-Defaults to `otlp`
+Defaults to `otlp-grpc`
 - `otlpOptions`: Optional.
-If using the OTLP exporter, you can provide any options as defined by the `@opentelemetry/exporter-otlp-grpc` `OTLPTraceExporter` here.
+If using the OTLP exporter, you can provide any options as defined by the `@opentelemetry/exporter-trace-otlp-grpc` `OTLPTraceExporter` here.
 - `setupFile`: Optional.
 [See documentation](#setup-file) on the setup file.

 ### Setup File